-Wash all clothing you plan on wearing at least twice to remove any residue of perfumes, etc. If you use fabric softer and detergent with fragrance it is best to purchase a clean set of clothes and wash them by hand and hang them to dry as the washing machine and drier will have the fragrance from previous washes and will make the clothes you are washing pick up those fragrances.
+Soak all laundry for several hours or overnight before washing in 4 cups of fragrance-free baking soda.
+Wash all clothing you plan on wearing at least twice to remove any residue of perfumes, etc. If you use fabric softner and detergent with fragrance, it is best to purchase a clean set of clothes and wash them by hand and hang them to dry, as the washing machine and dryer will have the fragrance from previous washes and will make the clothes you are washing pick up those fragrances.

 Clothing can be washed with 4 cups of baking soda and water.
-If tolerated by the person you are visiting, you can also add in 1-2 cups of vinegar and a fragrance free liquid detergent like Seventh Generation Free & Clear.
-For another fragrance free detergent option click here. http://www.ewg.org/guides/cleaners/3197-GrabGreen3in1LaundryDetergentPodsFragranceFree#.Wd9_EZ8pDgA
+If tolerated by the person you are visiting, you can also add 2 cups of distilled white vinegar and a fragrance-free liquid detergent.
+For more fragrance-free laundry options, click here.

-Do not use regular detergent even if it says “Scent Free” because in many cases the manufacturing companies use chemical masking agents to cover up the chemical smells used in their products.
+Do not use regular detergent even if it says “Scent Free” because, in many cases, manufacturing companies use chemical masking agents to cover up the chemical smells used in their products.

-Do not use any fabric softer.
+Do not use any fabric softener.
 Dry your clothes and put them on just before you are ready to leave home.
-If you are not wearing clothes immediately place them in a large new zip-lock bag and store them away from any fragrances until it is time to get dressed.
+If you are not wearing clothes, immediately place them in a large new zip-lock bag and store them away from any fragrances until it is time to get dressed.

 Moisturizing Conditioning & Deodorant

-Ask the person you are visiting if they can tolerate refined coconut oil or grapeseed oil.
+Ask the person you are visiting if they can tolerate refined coconut oil, raw coconut oil, or a tallow-based balm.
 If they can, you can use these oils to moisturize your skin and condition your hair after coming out of the shower.
-Refined coconut oil has less of a smell and is tolerated by many people as is pure grapeseed oil.
+Refined coconut oil has less of a smell and is tolerated by many people, as is pure grapeseed oil.

 Do not use any type of store-bought deodorant.
-You can mix a pinch of baking soda in 6 tablespoons of water and apply with a rag under your arms.
-You can also slice a lime or lemon and rub under your arms.
-Some people with MCS can tolerate fragrance free deodorants but always ask them before applying.
+Some people with MCS can tolerate fragrance-free deodorants but always ask them before applying.

-Makeup should be avoided unless it is mineral based and fragrance free and it is approved by the person with MCS.
-Some people can tolerate a fragrance free lip balm and mineral based blush but others may not be able to so always ask before using any cosmetic products.
+Makeup should be avoided unless it is fragrance-free and is approved by the person with MCS.
+Some people can tolerate a fragrance-free lip balm and mineral or food-based makeup, but others may not be able to, so always ask before using any cosmetic products.

-Do not dye your hair or do any hair treatments at least 2 weeks before you are planning to visit as chemicals in these products will linger on hair for days and can cause a reaction.
+Do not dye your hair or do any hair treatments at least two weeks before you are planning to visit, as chemicals in these products will linger on your hair for days and can cause a reaction.

 Gas Stations & Perfumes

 Do not stop to pump gas the day you are visiting.
-Petrochemical fumes stick to clothing and shoes and affect a person with MCS almost like spraying them with perfume would.
+Petrochemical fumes stick to clothing and shoes and can affect a person just the same as spraying them with perfume would.